Soundproofing and Acoustic Treatments in the Workplace: Luxury or Sound Investment?

-Soundproofing: Blocking External Noise and Ensuring Privacy
+Soundproofing: Blocking External Noise and Ensuring Privacy in Office?

-If you’ve ever worked in an office close to a railway, a densely populated urban center, or an industrial area, you can probably relate to the frustration and stress you feel when you’re forced to pause a conversation or meeting while a mile-long train clangs by, honking traffic and fire trucks screech past your window, or heavy machinery whines, crashes, and hammers all day.
+If you’ve ever worked in an office close to a railroad, a densely populated urban center, or an industrial area, you can probably relate to the frustration and stress you feel when you’re forced to pause a conversation or meeting while a mile-long train clangs by, honking traffic and fire trucks screech past your window, or heavy machinery whines, crashes, and hammers all day.

-Blocking external noise is crucial to workers’ mental and physical health, so it’s closely tied to the success of your enterprise.
+Blocking external noise is crucial to workers’ mental and physical health, and it’s closely tied to the success of your enterprise.
 In fact, WHO has said that traffic noise alone is harmful to the health of almost every third person in Europe, and researchers in Hong Kong have found that “noise is probably the most prevalent source of annoyance in offices.”

 Soundproofing vs Acoustic Treatments

 Acoustic treatments, on the other hand, improve sound quality within a given space by controlling the way sound is reflected, absorbed, or diffused by walls, floors, and ceilings.
+Beacause they are easy to implement without contractors creating a mess in the office, they are going to be the easiest ways of retrofitting your existing office to achieve the level of office sound dampening you require.

 So, what’s the best approach to blocking external noise?
 Likewise, what’s the best way to keep sound inside a room — for privacy and confidentiality?